ExperimentalIdea/ReplayPacketCleaner/README.md

 - Java 21 or newer

 ## Usage
-ReplayPacketCleaner features a graphical user interface to easily drag and drop in replay archives or import them with a file browser.
+Replay Packet Cleaner features a graphical user interface to easily drag and drop in replay archives or import them with a file browser.
 Then you can then configure options for how the replay(s) will be manipulated and when you are ready to export, choose the directory the replay(s) will be saved to.

 While you are waiting for your replay(s) to finish processing, you can choose to import more replays and export those with the same or even different configured options.
 RPC works well with large batches of replays on many core CPUs, as each replay will be processed on their own thread concurrently from one another.